The Problem

 (Some hope: "Can extinct eastern quolls really return to the wild?" )

-Every night in Australia, over 1 million native animals are killed by foxes and feral cats.
+Every night in Australia, over 1 million native fauna are lost to foxes and feral cats.

-Australia has the worst extinction rate of mammals worldwide, with 23 species becoming extinct since European settlement.
+Australia has the worst extinction rate of native fauna, with 46 species becoming extinct since European settlement.
+Fox and feral cats have contributed directly to the loss of 32 of these species.

 Species such as the ground dwelling Bush Stone Curlew and Eastern Quolls are now extinct in the Shoalhaven.